Introduction to Machine Learning for the Sciences: Introduction

 The promise of artificial \emph{intelligence} may trigger unreasonable expectations in the sciences.
 After all, scientific knowledge generation is one of the most complex intellectual processes.
 Computer algorithms are certainly far from achieving anything on that level of complexity and will in the near future not formulate new laws of nature independently.
 Nevertheless, researchers study how machine learning can help with individual segments of the scientific workflow (Fig.~\ref{fig:scientific_workflow}).
 While the type of abstraction needed to formulate Newton's laws of classical mechanics seems incredibly complex, neural networks are very good at \emph{ implicit knowledge representation}.
 To understand precisely how they achieve certain tasks, however, is not an easy undertaking.
 We will discuss this question of \emph{interpretability} in Sec.~\ref{sec:interpretability}.

 A third class of algorithms, which does not neatly fit the framework of approximating a statistical model and thus the distinction into discriminative and generative algorithms is known as reinforcement learning.
 Instead of approximating a statistical model, reinforcement learning tries to optimize strategies (actions) for achieving a given task.
 Reinforcement learning has gained a lot of attention with Google's AlphaGo Zero, a computer program that beat the best Go players in the world.
-As an example for an application in the sciences, reinfocrment learning can be used to decide on what experimental configuration to perform next.
+As an example for an application in the sciences, reinforcement learning can be used to decide on what experimental configuration to perform next or to control a complex experiment.
 While the whole topic is beyond the scope of this lecture, we will give an introduction to the basic concepts of reinforcement learning in Sec.~\ref{sec:RL}.

 A final note on the practice of learning.
 While the machine learning machinery is extremely powerful, using an appropriate architecture and the right training details, captured in what are called \emph{hyperparameters}, is crucial for its successful application.
 Though there are attempts to learn a suitable model and all hyperparameters as part of the overall learning process, this is not a simple task and requires immense computational resources.
 A large part of the machine learning success is thus connected to the experience of the scientist using the appropriate algorithms.
-We thus strongly encourage solving the accompanying exercises carefully and taking advantage of the exercise classes.
+We strongly encourage solving the accompanying exercises carefully and taking advantage of the exercise classes.